rmdocherty/CPL-Imager/docs/manual.md

 # CPL-Imager

 ## Introduction:
 Welcome to the manual for the CPL-Imager, a low-cost, compact circularly polarised imaging system.
 This system is designed to be quick to assemble and modular enough that it can be adapted to suit a variety of needs (in situ annealing, translation stages, magnets etc).
-Its is primarily designed to image chiral thin-films, but can easily be applied to other contexts, like solutions.
+It is primarily designed to image chiral thin-films, but can easily be applied to other contexts, like solutions.

 The instrument consists of a fresnel rhomb (which converts CPL to linearly polarised light), followed by a linear polariser in a piezoelectric rotation mount and a Thorlabs scientific camera.
 CPL-Imager controls the rotation of the piezomotor, ensuring subsequent images taken by the camera are of alternating handedness (i.e Left-CPL then Right-CPL then Left-CPL etc.).
 These LCPL and RCPL images are then combined to calculate differential absorbance and Circular Dichroism and these four quantities are then displayed on a live view in the GUI.